 8. Test Across Different Browsers and Devices:

-9. Leverage CSS Preprocessors:
+9. make use of CSS Preprocessors:

 Consider using a CSS preprocessor like Sass or Less to streamline your CSS development.
 Preprocessors provide features like variables, nesting, and mixins, which can make it easier to manage and maintain your CSS code.